 §The journey begins

 Welcome to your first day of 30 Days of Python!
-Whether you're new to Python or you want to take some time to review the fundamentals, I'm sure you'll enjoy this series.
+I'm excited to guide you through this course!
+Whether you're new to Python or you want to review the fundamentals, I'm sure you'll enjoy this series.

 In this post you'll set up your environment so that you're ready for the first day of Python content.

-For the entire series, we’ll be working in an online editor called repl.it, which includes everything you need to get started.
-You don’t even need to make an account, although personally I’d recommend you make one anyway.
+In this series we’ll be working in an online editor called repl.it, which comes with everything you need to get started.
+You don’t even need to make an account, although I’d recommend you make one anyway.